 We personally have the RV specific Garmin RV 760LMT which is no longer available that we purchased years ago.
 An RV specific GPS is important when traveling because it helps you stay off of roads that are too narrow or have overpasses you are too tall for or bridges you are too heavy for.

 The Next Exit 2018– The Next EXIT 2018 contains the most complete listings of services found at USA Interstate highway exits in print.
 Gas, food, lodging, shopping, points of interest and so much more.
 Lightweight, easy to use, chronological listings of every major USA Interstate highway exit.
 Find everything you need in the windshield, not the rearview mirror.
 Updated annually.
 This makes getting off the highway and navigating exits easy!

-2018 Rand McNally Deluxe Motor Carriers' Road Atlas (Rand Mcnally Motor Carriers' Road Atlas Deluxe Edition) – This is must have for helping navigate a larger RV not get stuck in situations that are hard to get out of.
+2019 Rand McNally Deluxe Motor Carriers' Road Atlas (Rand Mcnally Motor Carriers' Road Atlas Deluxe Edition) – This is must-have for helping navigate a larger RV not get stuck in situations that are hard to get out of.
 It identifies bridges, overpasses and mountain passes that you can navigate without stress.

-The Milepost 2018– This is a must-have for traveling to Alaska through Canada.
+The Milepost 2019– This is a must-have for traveling to Alaska through Canada.
 The MILEPOST® is Alaska's best known and most extensive travel guide.
 It was first published in 1949 as a 72-page mile-by-mile guide to the recently opened to the public in Alaska (“Alcan”) Highway.
-The 2017 edition has more than 700 pages of detailed travel information on 30 major routes―including the Alaska Highway, which celebrates its 75th anniversary this year―and 60 side trips, totaling more than 15,000 miles of road in Alaska, Yukon, Northwest Territories, British Columbia and Alberta.
+The 2019 edition has more than 700 pages of detailed travel information on 30 major routes―including the Alaska Highway, which celebrated its 75th-anniversary last year―and 60 side trips, totaling more than 15,000 miles of road in Alaska, Yukon, Northwest Territories, British Columbia, and Alberta.

 Books for Sightseeing and Scenic Destinations